-- STP dynamically calculates the path cost of the port trunk based on its aggregated bandwidth.
+- The Spanning Tree Protocol (STP) dynamically calculates the path cost of the LAG based on its aggregated bandwidth.
 However, if the aggregated ports are running at different speeds, the path cost may not be calculated correctly. - Enabling STP is the best way for handling link redundancy in switch-to-switch connections composed of more than one physical link.
-If STP is enabled and increased bandwidth is not required, Link Aggregation should not be used because it may lead to a longer fail-over time.
+If STP is enabled and increased bandwidth is not required, link aggregation should not be used, as it may lead to a longer fail-over time.

-Section 5.10.1.2 Link Aggregation and Layer 2 Features
+Section 5.11.1.3 Link Aggregation and Layer 2 Features

-Layer 2 features (e.g. STP, VLAN, CoS, Multicast Filtering) treat a port trunk as a single link.
+Layer 2 features (e.g. STP, VLAN, CoS, Multicast Filtering) treat a Link Aggregation Group (LAG) as a single link.

-- If the Spanning Tree Protocol (STP) puts an aggregated port in blocking/forwarding, it does it for the whole port trunk. - If one of the aggregated ports joins/leaves a multicast group (e.g. via IGMP or GMRP), all other ports in the trunk will join/leave too. - Any port configuration parameter (e.g. VLAN, CoS) change will be automatically applied to all ports in the trunk. - Configuration/status parameters of the secondary ports will not be shown and their port numbers will be simply listed next to the primary port number in the appropriate configuration/status UI sessions. - When a secondary port is added to a port trunk, it inherits all the configuration settings of the primary port.
-When this secondary port is removed from the port trunk, the settings it had previous to the aggregation are restored.
+- If the Spanning Tree Protocol (STP) sets the status of an aggregated port to Blocking or Forwarding, it does it for the whole LAG. - If one of the aggregated ports joins or leaves a multicast group (e.g. via GMRP), all other ports in the LAG will join or leave too. - Any port configuration parameter (e.g. VLAN, CoS) change will be automatically applied to all ports in the LAG. - Configuration/status parameters of the secondary ports will not be shown and their port numbers will be simply listed next to the primary port number in the appropriate configuration/status user interface sessions. - When a secondary port is added to a LAG, it inherits all the configuration settings of the primary port.
+When this secondary port is removed from the LAG, the settings it had previous to the aggregation are restored.

-Section 5.10.1.3 Link Aggregation and Physical Layer Features
+Section 5.11.1.4 Link Aggregation and Physical Layer Features